 © Shippee | Dreamstime.com

-When it comes to enjoying your favorite brew, wine, or cocktail, remember two key words: “in moderation.”
+When it comes to enjoying your favorite brew, wine, or cocktail, remember one key word: “moderation.”
 It also helps to understand how alcohol affects your blood sugar and how it may interact with the diabetes medications you take.

 Can Diabetics Drink Alcohol?
 And How Much?